 Science and Technology Ventures

-Jack Granowitz is Senior Technical Advisor to the Executive Director of STV, with special focus on STV Partnerships, an expanding technology transfer consortium of academic centers to enhance the impact and speed the use of university-generated discoveries.
+Jack Granowitz is Senior Technical Advisor to the Executive Director of STV, with a special focus on STV Partnerships, an expanding technology transfer consortium of academic centers to enhance the impact and speed the use of university-generated discoveries.
 Mr. Granowitz joined Columbia University’s technology transfer office, Columbia Innovation Enterprise, in 1983, and served as Executive Director from 1988 through 2000.
 Under his leadership, the office was built and staffed with more than thirty people.
 Revenue from intellectual property and support for research and development grew to more than $167 million per year.
 As a result, Columbia University leads U.S. universities and research centers in revenues from the transformation of knowledge products to public use.
-Columbia University now has equity interest in over forty startup companies, several of which have gone public.
+Columbia University now has an equity interest in over forty startup companies, several of which have gone public.
 As Executive Director, Mr. Granowitz directed several significant collaborative academic deals, most notably including a major research and licensing collaboration with Oxford University, Pasteur, and Eli Lilly corporation; formation of publicly-held Pharmacopeia, Inc. in conjunction with Cold Springs Harbor Laboratories; and establishment of MPEG LA, LLC., which pools MPEG II patents from Columbia and seven industrial partners.
-He led development of numerous major licensing and research collaborations, including the licensing of technologies for co-transformation, chimeric antibodies and diagnostic kits.
-Prior to joining Columbia University, Mr. Granowitz worked in the corporate health care industry.
-He was Vice-President and General Manager of the International Division of IPCO Corporation and before that was an executive with American Cyanamid Company and Pfizer, Inc. He was involved with the development and marketing of medical and pharmaceutical products including the first surgical scrub sponge and the first total hip prosthesis.
+He led the development of numerous major licensing and research collaborations, including the licensing of technologies for co-transformation, chimeric antibodies, and diagnostic kits.
+Prior to joining Columbia University, Mr. Granowitz worked in the corporate healthcare industry.
+He was Vice-President and General Manager of the International Division of IPCO Corporation and before that was an executive with American Cyanamid Company and Pfizer, Inc. He was involved in the development and marketing of medical and pharmaceutical products including the first surgical scrub sponge and the first total hip prosthesis.
 He holds several patents related to medical and surgical devices.
 Mr. Granowitz received his BA and MS in Chemical Engineering from New York University and his MBA from Iona College.

 Dr. GAO Lulin

 Dr. Gao is an uncommonly qualified expert in the field of intellectual property.
-He worked for more than 14 years in public office in the field of intellectual property protection in China and, although he has since retired from public duty, he is still active in the area as a consultant, panelist and professor in a number of private non-governmental organizations and universities.
-During the course of his career he has held the positions of Commissioner of the Chinese Patent Office and Commissioner of State Intellectual Property Office (China).
+He worked for more than 14 years in public office in the field of intellectual property protection in China and, although he has since retired from public duty, he is still active in the area as a consultant, panelist, and professor in a number of private non-governmental organizations and universities.
+During the course of his career, he has held the positions of Commissioner of the Chinese Patent Office and Commissioner of State Intellectual Property Office (China).
 He was a senior advisor to the World Intellectual Property Organization (WIPO) for roughly two years and is currently the Honorary Chairman of the China Intellectual Property Society, Vice Chairman of the China Internet Society and a Member of the Steering Committee of the China Internet Network Information Center.

 Dr. Gao has headed numerous delegations for the Chinese government at many international forums and diplomatic conferences on intellectual property.
 He has also held the Chair of the Paris Union Assembly and the WIPO General Assembly.
 In 1995, he was given the Grand Star Cross by the German government for his remarkable contributions to the field of IP protection and international cooperation and in that same year, the European Patent Office awarded him the International Cooperation Medal for his contributions to the field.
 He frequently gives lectures on intellectual property at the Peking University’s Law School and has published numerous works on patent prosecution and litigation, licensing, IPR protection, TRIPS Agreement and domain names.
 His publications include “How Do Foreigners Seek Patent Protection for Their Technology” in China Law; “Patent System and Market Economy” published in Reform and Its Theory, Tentative Ideas for Further Improvement of the Chinese Patent System (Chinese and English); “China and the TRIPS Agreement” (Chinese and English) which was presented at the APEC Industrial Property Symposium of The Development of Industrial Property Systems Towards the 21st Century in August 1996 in Tokyo, Japan; and “China’s Accession to the WTO and Protection of Intellectual Property” (Chinese and English), published in China Patents and Trademarks.

-Dr. Gao is not only an intellectual property expert, but also has strong technology backgrounds.
-His first degree, a Bachelors of Science, was in prospecting technology and he earned a Ph.D in the area from one of the top schools in the former Soviet Union.
+Dr. Gao is not only an intellectual property expert but also has strong technology backgrounds.
+His first degree, a Bachelors of Science, was in prospecting technology and he earned a Ph.D. in the area from one of the top schools in the former Soviet Union.
 For many years, he worked in research institutes, ministries, at the State Planning Commission and the State Economic Planning Commission as a technology specialist and although in later years the major thrust of his career shifted to intellectual property issues, he has remained active in the field.
-He is currently a Fellow at the Russian International Academy of Engineering.
+He is currently a Fellow of the Russian International Academy of Engineering.
 Dr. Gao speaks Chinese (native), English and Russian.

 Mr. Ian Harvey